4.3. Preferences

 Show Mini Map

-The Mini Map is an overview map.
+The Mini Map provides an overview of the entire network.
 See also Section 3.13, “Using the Mini Map”.

 The following settings for the Mini Map are available: